ehochw01/Regex-Tutorial/gist-template.md

 ^ signifies a string that begins with the characters that follow it.
 This can be an exact string match like "^The", or it can signify a range of possible matches, displayed using [bracket expressions](#bracket-expressions).

-$ signifies a string that ends with the characters that precede it.
+**$** signifies a string that ends with the characters that precede it.

 ### Grouping Constructs
-The main grouping construct is a set of paraenthesis: '()'.
+The main grouping construct is a set of paraenthesis: **()**.
 This is the primary way to group a section of regex and to break up a regex string into parts.
 Each section within parentheses is known as a subexpression.

 ### Bracket Expressions
 Next we have bracket expression.
-Anything inside a set of square brackets [] can be considered a set of characters that we atch to match.
+Anything inside a set of square brackets [] can be considered a set of characters that we want to match.
 The brackets outline the set of characters we want to include.
 Here are same examples:

 **[a-z]** The string can contain any lowercase letter between a–z.